-The honest answer is that AI room visualizers are usually strongest at visual decision-making, not measurement certainty.
-They can be very useful for judging whether a piece feels too heavy, too cold, too bright, too modern, or simply wrong for your room.
-They should not be treated as a tape measure.
+The practical answer is that AI room visualizers are usually strongest at visual decision-making and realistic in-room previewing.
+They can be very useful for judging whether a piece feels too heavy, too cold, too bright, too modern, or simply wrong for your room, while also helping you judge visual size, scale, and presence in context.

 The short version